-Joanna Gaines Shares Adorable Photos Of Youngest Son Crew Bonding With New Puppy
+Joanna Gaines Shares Adorable Photos Of Youngest Son, Crew, Bonding With New Puppy

 Joanna Gaines not only shares photos of her lovely remodeling creations, but she also posts snaps of her family as well.
-A recent one that can be seen on social media was that of the two newest additions to their family-their youngest child, Crew, and their new pup, Brindley.
+A recent one that can be seen on social media was that of the two newest additions to their family: their youngest child, Crew, and their new pup, Brindley.

 The HGTV star took to her Instagram to share a couple of photos and videos that melted the hearts of her fans.
-Crew, who had his first birthday in June, is seen spending some time with his new best friend, an English Mastiff puppy that was a surprise from his daddy, Chip Gaines.
+Crew, who had his first birthday in June, is seen spending some time with his new best friend, an English mastiff puppy that was a surprise from his daddy, Chip Gaines.
 While the dog is supposed to be a family pet, it looks like Crew and Brindley has formed a special friendship between them.
 The little guy is seen out in the yard petting the pooch in one photo.
 The other one has him gazing at the goats on the other side of the fence.

 Joanna Gaines also shared a few video clips of her youngest child, clad only in a diaper and a pair of shorts, first playing with a few stones in their driveway, and then running after the dog.
 The twosome were also seen playing together as Crew’s two older siblings were out throwing a ball around.